whwread/whwread/README.md

 - 👋 Hi, I’m @whwread or Will Read
 - 👀 I’m interested in literally everything.
 - 🌱 I’m currently learning Python, Fusion 360, then heading to C++.
-- 💞️ I’m looking to collaborate on lots of crazy ideas, from Zurich, Switzerland.
 - 📫 Drop me a line at w.[at]rpro.io

 <!---